-- Experienced teachers. - All staff have had Supporting Children's Emotional Needs training. - A Physical Education specialist teacher and a coach, working across classes in KS1 and KS2 and after school clubs. - KS1 teachers have been trained to deliver Letters & Sounds Phonics. - Key members of staff have had Team Teach training. - TAs have had training in their specialist areas. - All teachers and TAs have had First Aid training. - Key staff have had Paediatric emergency first aid training. - Key TAs have had diabetes training. - Key members of staff have had Safeguarding training. - Key staff have received training on epi-pen and individual children's specific needs. - We have an Autism Champion who has been trained by the Cornwall Autism Team and an additional member of staff currently training. - All staff have attended recent SEND training. - Specialist TAs deliver interventions and Speech and Language support. - Early Years staff have had Makaton training. - Key members of staff have been trained in Social and Communication support. - Our Early Years Foundation Stage (EYFS) SENCO as well as the school SENCO attend regular SEN Network meetings. - Two members of staff have completed the 'Emotional Toolkit' training. - Mrs Jones and Mrs Green are currently being trained in the THRIVE approach to support children with any social or emotional need.
+- Experienced teachers. - All staff have had Supporting Children's Emotional Needs training. - A Physical Education specialist teacher and a coach, working across classes in KS1 and KS2 and after school clubs. - KS1 teachers have been trained to deliver Letters & Sounds Phonics. - Key members of staff have had Team Teach training. - TAs have had training in their specialist areas. - All teachers and TAs have had First Aid training. - Key staff have had Paediatric emergency first aid training. - Key TAs have had diabetes training. - Key members of staff have had Safeguarding training. - Key staff have received training on epi-pen and individual children's specific needs. - We have an Autism Champion who has been trained by the Cornwall Autism Team and an additional member of staff currently training. - All staff have attended recent SEND training. - Specialist TAs deliver interventions and Speech and Language support. - Early Years staff have had Makaton training. - Key members of staff have been trained in Social and Communication support. - Our Early Years Foundation Stage (EYFS) SENCO as well as the school SENCO attend regular SEN Network meetings. - Two members of staff have completed the 'Emotional Toolkit' training. - Mrs Jones and Mrs Green are registered THRIVE practitioners (supporting children with social, emotional and mental health).